 Hotjar User ID troubleshooting

-Another case where this can happen is when a Recording snapshot has finished.
+For Plus or Basic plan users, another case where this can happen is when a Recording Snapshot has finished, and not Recordings have been captured.
 To ensure Hotjar User IDs for visitors who have granted consent can be found in Recordings, make sure you have active snapshots running.